taustation-fan/players-guide/taustation.md

 zero, the loser becomes unconscious, and can be looted by the winner.

 On stations with a Sick Bay, the loser can then recover in the Sick Bay.
-On stations without a Sick Bay, this can be the character's death.
+On stations without a Sick Bay, this can be the death of the character's body.
 Which hopefully triggers the activation of a clone.

 ## Clones

-To do.
+*Note: this section is a bit conjectural, because I have not yet had the need to activate a clone.*

+A clone is an insurance against the death of a character's body.
+You can buy a clone at the cloning facilities that are present on nearly all stations.

+The mental model behind a clone is that it is an inactive duplicate of the character's body, and receives all experience and knowledge as a constant feed from the active body.
+Once the active body dies, the newest clone is activated.
+So the character keeps its *intelligence* and *social* stats, but reverts back to the physical stats of the clone.

+3D-printed clones can be bought with credits, with the cost dependent on the player's level. *Premium* clones cost a flat rate of 100 bonds, and offer the advantage that you can later update them to your current physical stats.
+The update cost depends on the number of premium clones and the difference in level between the clones and the active body.